Taylor Hansen: College career

 Hansen captained and played soccer for the Montana Grizzlies.
 In her early years of college, she played as a full back and earned All-West third team honors.
 She scored her first collegiate goal on March 7, 2021, helping the Grizzlies beat MSU Billings 3–0.
 With Montana, Hansen was a three-time All-Big Sky Conference First Team and a three-time Big Sky Conference All-Tournament Team honoree.
-As a senior, Hansen was named to the All-West Region First Team by the United Soccer Coaches.
+As a senior, she was named to the All-West Region First Team by the United Soccer Coaches.
 Throughout her college career, Hansen played frequent minutes for the Grizzlies, starting all of Montana's matches from her sophomore year to her final year of college.
 She set the program record for matches played and had the second-highest amount of starts in Grizzlies history.
 Hansen also left Montana as the 6th-highest assist leader.

 Club career

-San Diego Wave FC

-Leading up to the 2022 NWSL Draft, Hansen was on San Diego Wave FC's radar of draftee options.
+Leading up to the 2022 NWSL Draft, Hansen was on hometown club San Diego Wave FC's radar of draftee options.
 Ultimately, she went undrafted and instead joined the Wave as a non-roster invitee in their preseason squad.
 Hansen later signed her first professional contract with the Wave in March 2022, becoming the first Grizzlies women's soccer player to sign in the National Women's Soccer League.
 She made her professional debut on April 14, starting and playing for 65 minutes at left-back in an NWSL Challenge Cup defeat to the OL Reign.
 It would be her first and only appearance with the Wave.
 At the end of the 2022 season, the Wave announced that Hansen would be among the contingent of players not returning to the club in 2023.